-Javier Gomez is an Assistant Professor in the Department of Computer Engineering of the Universidad Autónoma de Madrid (UAM).
+Javier Gomez is an Assistant Professor in the Department of Computer Engineering of the Universidad Autónoma de Madrid (UAM) and former ERCIM postdoctoral Fellow at NTNU (Norway).
 His current research focuses on assessing how new and mobile technologies can provide assistance to people with cognitive disabilities in their daily lives.
 He is the project leader of Leo con Lula and Assist.

-Juan Carlos Torrado is a Teaching Assistant in the Department of Computer Engineering of the Universidad Autónoma de Madrid (UAM).
-At the same time, he is developing his PhD.
-Thesis related to Affective Computing and emotions detection for people with ASD.
+Juan Carlos Torrado is a Teaching Assistant at the Department of Computer Engineering of the Universidad Autónoma de Madrid (UAM).
+His research interests are related to Affective Computing and emotions detection for people with ASD.
 He is the technical leader of Taimun-Watch.

 Pablo Llinás [Google Scholar]